ymichael/psite/_posts/2016-04-10-thoughts-page-load-performance.md

 __After 1 and before 2, users can see your content but are unable to interact with your site__.
 They can't perform any actions on your site (like leave a comment, read more etc).
-I think about the relationship between these two different things as - The first makes sure that users stick around long enough to matter.
+I think about the relationship between these two different things as: The first makes sure that users stick around long enough to matter.
 The second ensures that users have a good experience quickly and are able to perform actions they/you care about.

 For both these things, we want to:
-1. Track it as a metric effectively
+1. Track it as a metric effectively.
-2. Understand what actually blocks it from happening sooner
+2. Understand what actually blocks it from happening sooner.
 3. Diagnose, investigate and fix and relevant blockers.

 ## Understanding page loads